Marcus Beresford, 7th Baron Decies: Early life

 Beresford is the only son of Arthur Beresford, 6th Baron Decies and Diana (née Turner-Cain) Galsworthy.
 His mother, a widow of Maj.
 David W. A. Galsworthy, was a daughter of W/Cdr George Turner-Cain.
 He has two sisters, Sarah Ann Vivien de la Poer Beresford and model Clare Antoinette Gabrielle de la Poer Beresford.

-His paternal grandfather was John Beresford, 5th Baron Decies, a Representative Peer for Ireland who married two American heiresses, his grandmother Helen Gould (daughter of American railroad executive George Jay Gould I), and after her death, Elizabeth Wharton Drexel (a daughter of Joseph William Drexel, who had previously been married to Harry Lehr).
+His paternal grandfather was John Beresford, 5th Baron Decies, an Irish representative peer who married two American heiresses, his grandmother Helen Gould (daughter of American railroad executive George Jay Gould I), and after her death, Elizabeth Wharton Drexel (a daughter of Joseph William Drexel, who had previously been married to Harry Lehr).
 When asked how to pronounce his name, his grandfather Lord Decies told The Literary Digest: "With ci as in conscience it is dee-shees, and Beresford is berysford."

 Education and career

 He was educated initially at Aiglon College, Chesières-Villars, Switzerland, and from 1962 to 1967 at St Columba's College, Dublin.

-He graduated from Dublin University, with a Master of Letters (M.Litt).
+He graduated from Trinity College Dublin, with a Master of Letters (M.Litt.).
 Beresford practiced as a solicitor and rose to be Chairman of A&L Goodbody, the leading Irish corporate law firm.
-He was a Fellow of the Chartered Institute of Arbitrators.
+He was a fellow of the Chartered Institute of Arbitrators.

 He succeeded to the title of 7th Baron Decies, of Decies, County Waterford in 1992.

 Other activities

-Lord Decies was a Trustee of the Alfred Beit Foundation from 1999 to 2014 and Chairman from 2008 to 2014.
-He is currently a Trustee of the Apollo Foundation.
-He has also been involved in the world of education being a member of the Boards of Alexandra College in Dublin, Hewetson's School in Millicent, Ireland (of which he was Chairman from 1992 to 1995), and St Columba's College, Dublin, Ireland.
+Lord Decies was a trustee of the Alfred Beit Foundation from 1999 to 2014 and chairman from 2008 to 2014.
+He is also a trustee of the Apollo Foundation.
+He has also been involved in the world of education being a member of the boards of Alexandra College in Dublin, Hewetson's School in Millicent, Ireland (of which he was chairman from 1992 to 1995), and St Columba's College, Dublin, Ireland.

 Family

 He married, firstly, Sarah Jane Gunnell, daughter of Colonel Basil Gunnell on 11 April 1970.
 They divorced in 1974.
 He remarried in 1981 to Edel Jeannette Hendron.
-Since 1989 the couple have resided in Straffan, County Kildare, and have four children:
+Since 1989 the couple have resided in Straffan, County Kildare, and have three children: